Skip to navigation Skip to content

 Processing payment reconciliation work items

-This table provides information on how to read the DOC produced for payment reconciliation discrepancies and hints on what to look for as a cause of the discrepancy.
+This table provides information on how to read the DOC produced for payment reconciliation discrepancies and recommendations on how to identify the cause of the discrepancy.

 Step